-Richard Hodges (Member & Trustee)
+Richard Hodges (Member and Trustee)

-Chair of the Trust Board
+CEO of the Trust

 Patrick Scott (Trustee)

 Chair of Standards Committee

 Patrick was Director of Education in Redcar and Cleveland, before moving to York where he was Director of Education and Leisure (2001 – 2005) and Director of Learning, Culture and Children’s Services (2005 – 2007).
 During his time in York, the authority was regularly judged ‘outstanding’ for children’s services and achieved ‘beacon’ status twice, for its work with vulnerable children and young people and for school improvement.
 Since 2007, he has worked as a freelance consultant with a range of clients, including schools and local authorities.
 In 2009, he was asked to join the team delivering the DCS leadership programme for the National College for School and Children’s Services Leadership and was subsequently appointed as the National Lead for Succession Planning for Children’s Services.
 He is currently a Deloitte associate, in which role he has worked on leadership programmes for Directors of Children’s Services, and Aspiring Directors of Public Health.
 He has extensive knowledge and experience of governance systems, having served as chair of Navigate Academies Trust board and vice-chair of TVED board.
 He has also chaired an IEB at a secondary school in Leicester.
 During a long career, he has published books and articles on English teaching, inspection and leadership and was, for a while, a columnist for the Times Educational Supplement.
 He is the Chair of Trustees for the York Music Hub and a trustee for Project Mala, a York based charity, providing education for children in the carpet weaving district of the Uttar Pradesh in India.